sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/index.md

 ## What is Cody?

-Cody is a free and open-source AI coding assistant that can write, understand and fix your code.
-Cody is powered by Sourcegraph's <a href="https://docs.sourcegraph.com/cody/explanations/code_graph_context">code graph</a>, and has knowledge of your entire codebase.
+Cody is a free and open-source AI coding assistant that can write, understand, and fix code.
+Cody is powered by Sourcegraph's <a href="https://docs.sourcegraph.com/cody/explanations/code_graph_context">code graph</a> and uses knowledge of your entire codebase to give more accurate answers and generate idiomatic code.

 Think of Cody as your personal dedicated AI coding assistant, equipped with a comprehensive understanding of three crucial elements: